Under what conditions can I access to the Romanian labuor market?

 - You will not be provided with work equipment, and/or with protection equipment.

-- You will not be able to take your annual leave, you will not be entitled to unemployment benefit, you will not be entitled to disability pension in case of a labor accident and you will not be entitled to sick pay or free hospitalization if needed.
+- You will not be able to take your annual leave, you will not be entitled to unemployment benefit, you will not be entitled to disability pension in case of a labour accident and you will not be entitled to sick pay or free hospitalization if needed.

 - You will not accumulate the length of service required for retirement/pension.